rvjc/free-photofeed/doc/developer-guide.md

 https://github.com/rvjc/photofeed

-The root directory contains tools, scripts, docs, intermediate outputs and the consolidated build output (photofeed.xml) for uploading to your Gadget host.
+The root directory contains tools, scripts, intermediate outputs and the consolidated build output (photofeed.xml) for uploading to your Gadget host.

 Code changes are made in the /src directory.
 Please do not edit intermediate Javascript files in the root directory as these will be over-written.

-The /sample directory is used for sample themes and such like.

-# The Build Environment
+## The Build Environment

 For historical reasons, the Photofeed build system is Windows-based (Windows 7 or greater).
 Once a local copy of the project directory has been downloaded, one of two build scripts can be invoked in the root directory.

-Use MAKE-DEBUG.BAT for debug builds which are optimised for fast edit/test cycles and browser-based debugging (no code compaction is performed).
+Use `make-debug.bat` for debug builds which are optimised for fast edit/test cycles and browser-based debugging (no code compaction is performed).
 These builds also respect in-code debugging aids such as assertions.
-Additional debugging aids can be invoked by enabling the DEBUG property of the CON object in /src/photofeed-common.js.
+Additional debugging aids can be invoked by enabling the `debug` property of the `Con` class in `/src/photofeed-common.js`.
 Don't forget to disable this in production builds!

-Use MAKE.BAT for production builds (ensuring that the DEBUG property of the CON object has been disabled).
+Use `make.bat` for production builds (ensuring that the `debug` property of the `Con` object has been disabled).
 Production builds take much longer than debug builds because the following additional steps are performed:

 * In-code debugging aids (such as assertions) are removed
 * Code is scanned for dangerous constructs and potential bugs